 In my day job, I’m working toward my doctorate in developmental psychology.
 Since blogging is brand new to me, I think that’s going to be my day job for a long time.
 My work, currently, focuses on helping children with autism by using computer programs, especially those with avatars.
 An avatar isn’t really all that much different than what James Cameron presented in the film of the same name.
 Okay, so it’s not always a big 10 foot tall smurf wannabe.
 That’s not necessarily the preference.

 Verushka is a freelance writer, blogger, editor, proofreader and copyeditor in her own little corner of the world called Editing Everything.
-There she reviews books, apps and anything else of interest to freelancers like herself, and pretty much anyone else really.
-Throw in editing advice and interviews with app developers, bookstores and stationery stores, and you’ll get the general idea of the type of geek she is.
+There she reviews books, apps and anything else of interest to freelancers like herself...and pretty much anyone else really.
+Throw in editing advice and interviews with authors and bookstores around the world, and you’ll get the general idea of the type of geek she is.

 Morgan Glennon is a working journalist who researches and performs interviews with a variety of newsmakers.
 She is also a freelance writer specializing in television and entertainment coverage.
 Her writing can be found at her blog Morgan Writes.
 She believes that the portrayal of women in the media is important for guiding the dreams and careers paths of future generations of young women.

 Corina Lombardi is a writer and an undergraduate student at University of Phoenix.
 She is a Communications major with a concentration in technology.
 She served as Editor-in-chief of ‘Quo Vadis’, Middlesex County College’s school newspaper, for one year and won several awards for pieces she wrote including an award from the N.J.
 Press Association for her piece on a female soldier from Iraq.
 She’s has over 100 articles and or written works published in the newspaper, magazines, and online.
 She was drawn to Legendary Women, Inc.